KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 I'm honestly going to end the day off here, just because I don't have too much time because school just started, but I think I got some decent work done today!

-## Day 9 - YAY NVMe M.2 M-key slot!
+## Day 9 - NVMe M.2 M-key slot!

+Now that I got SD cards implemented, I want to work on adding the M.2 M-Key slot which will allow us to plug in an SSD into the daughter board!